timaraxian/resume/README.md

 `Python, Golang, ES6+, pandas, SciPy, NumPy, Matplotlib, VueJS, Postgres, CockroachDB, MongoDB`

 :round_pushpin: Amsterdam, Netherlands

+   - Created and inserted custom nodes into the data processing pipeline, one of which was a graph traversal algorithm for mapping entities that have time and location dependent variables to their corresponding values.
+This algorithm was used in the data processing pipeline to add the correct stock tickers to over 500k rows/sec of data received.
+The tooling used in this process was Golang.

    - Performed onboarding and ETL process for new datasets.
-This involved data cleaning and aggregation to ensure quality and compliance; feature extraction using techniques such as text sentiment analysis and natural language processing; statistical analysis and predictive modelling; and creating data visualizations.
+This involved data cleaning and aggregation to ensure quality and compliance; and creating data visualizations.
 The tooling used in this process is primarily the python scientific stack i.e. pandas, matplotlib, scikit-learn, statsmodels.

-   - Built a visualization dashboard web application.
-This involved creating a fully end-to-end tested API to support database retrieval of the datasets; managing the state of the application using state machines; and adhering to pixel perfect responsive web design.
-The tooling used in this process involved, but is not limited to, VueJS, HighCharts, Jest, MongoDB
+   - Built an admin dashboard web application.
+This involved server provisioning; creating a fully end-to-end tested API to support database
+   retrieval of users and the datasets; managing the state of the frontend application using state machines; and adhering to pixel perfect responsive web design.
+The tooling used in this process involved, but is not limited to: VueJS, Golang, Jest, Postgres, Nginx, Systemd.

    <br>